strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 };
 ```

-- Wait for your server to restart and open the [http://localhost:1337/todo/count](http://localhost:1337/todo/count) url in your browser.
+- Wait for your server to restart and open the [http://localhost:1337/todo/count](http://localhost:1337/todo/count) URL in your browser.
 You should see a `todo` message.

 What is left to do is to get the number of tasks instead of just a message.